Revant-Annam/RISC-V_vsd_AR_week6/Labs.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/8bbda704-8f90-4d9b-a997-40e63bc44813" />

 After have to add the library from which the standard nmos and pmos are used.
 We have to change the nmos and pmos name as per the .lib file.
 We also have to provide supply voltages.
 The connections with the supply voltages is present but the supply is not present in the netlist.
-VPWR is a pulse while VGND is a constant voltage.
+A is a pulse while VPWR, VGND is a constant voltage.
 We can also include the analysis which we need to perform.
 Here we are running a transient analysis.
 We also change any parasitic values if needed.

 The updated netlist: